 When you hear the term 'fencing', do you think of early morning duels with swords and pistols?
-Or maybe you think of films and TV shows like Game Of Thrones, Star Wars or Zorro?
+Or maybe you think of films and TV shows like Game Of Thrones, The Musketeers, Star Wars or The Hobbit?

 In practice, the sport of Fencing isn't exactly like any of these things, but it's probably the closest you're likely to get!